Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 ![File with left and right channels revealed](MonoDisc_1.JPG)

-Multitrack example with the files Right channel in Track 1 and its Left channel in Track 2.
+Multitrack example with the file's Right channel in Track 1 and its Left channel in Track 2.

 ![tracks 1 and 2](MonoDisc_2a.jpg)